bd/twidor/README.md

 Let's consider typing the letter "m".

 First we locate "m" in they layout.  "m" is found in a small grid on the top left.
-This grid is inlarged in the figure below.
+This grid is enlarged in the figure below.

 The first key of the cord is the anchor, labeled with the bullet (•) in the top row.
 This "anchor" key is shared by all of the 2-key chords in the grid.
 Here, the anchor is on the index finger, left column.
 On the twiddler, this physical key is labeled "SP".